cosmos/ibc/spec/ics-3-connection-semantics/README.md

 The closing handshake protocol serves to cleanly close a connection on two chains.

-This subprotocol will likely need to be permissioned to an entity who "owns" the connection on the initiating chain, such as a particular user, smart contract, or governance mechanism.
+This subprotocol will likely need to be permissioned to an entity who "owns" the connection on the initiating chain, such as a particular end user, smart contract, or governance mechanism.

 ![Closing Handshake](closing_handshake.png)